ros2/rclc/rclc_lifecycle/README.md

   &allocator);
 ```

 Register lifecycle services and optionally create callbacks for state changes.
-Executor needsto be equipped with 1 handle per node _and_ per service.
+Executor needsto be equipped with 1 handle per node _and_ per service:

 ```C
 // Executor